 - Ask for reactions, not just questions: Sometimes, attendees just want to comment.
 Opening up the discussion to observations can encourage more attendees to share.

 - Have people vet the questions in groups: Allow people to congregate in groups and discuss questions amongst themselves.
 This self-selecting process adds an aspect of peer moderation that can improve the quality of questions that are asked.

 Ask any attendee what they remember from a session and they may mention aspects from every stage of the presentation.
 But ask them how they felt about it, and you can be sure that they will most vividly remember how the speaker ended the talk.
 Ending off the session Q&A with a bang instead of a fizzle can leave lasting impressions on attendees, and Wedell-Wedellsborg believes that this is an opportunity for planners of all event sizes.

 “Q&A is one of those things that we don’t normally spend time on, but it is an aspect which could drastically improve the quality of the event,” he says.

 In order to turn more attendees into active participants, many planners are opting for new technology options.
-As an example take a look at EventMobi’s real-time Q&A feature built into each event app session – a great way to get attendees asking questions and voting up their favorites to the top of the list.
+As an example take a look at EventMobi’s event engagement management tools like real-time Q&A features built into each event app session – a great way to get attendees asking questions and voting up their favorites to the top of the list.

 To learn more about Thomas Wedell-Wedellsborg’s work in business innovation and his speaking topics, check out his publications including Innovation As Usual: How To Help Your People Bring Great Ideas To Life as well as his official blog.